conan-io/conan-io.github.io/_posts/2024-11-28-Enhancing-ros-builds-with-Conan.markdown

 ---
 layout: post
 comments: false
-title: "Enhancing ROS development with Conan packages"
+title: "Enhancing ROS robotics development with C/C++ Conan packages"
 meta_title: "Conan introduces new integration for ROS to enhance robotics development."
 description: "Conan has introduced a new integration for ROS (Robot Operating System) to incorporate packages from Conan Center to any robotics development in C++."
 keywords: "conan, ros, ros2, robots, robotics, c++, packages, libraries"